sepro/CoNekT/docs/install_linux.md

     flask add_admin <new_username> <new_password>

-You now have a fresh installation of PlaNet.
-How to fill it with your data is included in the section [Building PlaNet 2.0](./building_planet.md)
+You now have a fresh installation of CoNekt.
+How to fill it with your data is included in the section [Building CoNekt](building_conekt.md)